 Flat maximum size: 15″ high x 12″ wide x 0.75″

 NOTE: A mail piece must exceed at least one of the maximum letter dimensions to be categorized as a flat.
-If the mail piece does not exceed the letter requirements, it must be tabbed and mailed as a letter.
+If the mail piece does not exceed the letter requirements, it must be mailed as a letter and tabbed if required.

 Our inkjet equipment can imprint on most coated and uncoated stocks including those varnished or aqueous coated.
 UV coatings must have an imprint area knocked out.